alexch/codelikethis/public/projects/capstone.md

 During the last three weeks of this course, you'll spend most of your afternoons working on a single project.

 Because the goal of this course is to prepare you for work on a software development team, your capstone project must be developed in a team.
-Since we love to pair program, it's best if your team has an even number of members, but an odd number can also work (please discuss this with staff first).

 Capstone work is set to begin somewhere around the beginning of the final month with an Inception meeting to discuss scope and timing and how involved the sponsor wants to be.
 From then until the end of the course, the students will spend at least half their days in teams working on user stories.